chef-training/garcon-de-chef-training/README.md

 # WARNING: THIS PROJECT ASSUMES PRE-CONFIGURED IMAGES.
 THIS WILL LIKELY NOT WORK OUTSIDE INTERNAL CHEF
+# DOUBLE WARNING: THE ABOVE IS ESPECIALLY TRUE FOR CHEF ESSENTIALS WINDOWS IT WILL ONLY WORK IN THE TRAINING AWS ACCOUNT

 ## Purpose
 Creating machines for students to use in our [onsite Chef training](https://training.chef.io/training/onsite.html) takes manual effort.
 I don't like manual effort.
 This project reduces manual effort significantly.